symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Method #02: Using the SDK
 *************************

-1. Open a new file and define a :ref:`MosaicDefinitionTransaction <mosaic-definition-transaction>`.
+1. Open a new file and define a :ref:`mosaicdefinitiontransaction`.
 This transaction defines the mosaic properties your mosaic will have.
 You can read :doc:`"Mosaic Properties" <../../concepts/mosaic>` to decide how do you want to configure your mosaic.